Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/monitoring/README.md

         # ex. monitor_kubernetes_pods_namespaces = ["velero"]
 ```

-   - Run the following command to deploy the configMap to the AKS cluster:
+   - Run the following command to deploy the sample configMap to the AKS cluster:
     ```bash
     kubectl  apply -f  container-azm-ms-agentconfig.yaml
     ```